-A study of the endemic Amazona parrots, initiated in 1995, represents the only systematic study of resource and habitat requirements for any avian species in Cockpit Country (Koenig 1999, H. Davis 1999).
-While densities of parrots, particularly nesting Black-billed Parrots, are higher in edge than in interior forest, mortality rates due to predation by the endemic Yellow Boa (Epicrates subflavus) potentially renders secondary, regenerating edge habitat a sink for parrot populations (conversely, such habitat, with its proximity to human settlements and their associated mammalian pest species (rats), may represent beneficial habitat for this endangered boa).
+So, unlike with the satellite data of "Trelawny", we don't yet know exactly where across the Cockpit Country landscape individual parrots fly, or know how large of a home range they need to find seasonally-available food, but we do know what distinguishes unsuitable vs. minimal vs. optimal habitat.
+In the 1990s, we conducted research of the endemic Amazona parrots, which represents the only systematic study of resource and habitat requirements for any avian species in Cockpit Country (Koenig 1999, Davis 2001).
+While densities of parrots, particularly nesting Black-billed Parrots, are higher in edge than in interior forest, mortality rates due to predation by the endemic Jamaican Boa (Epicrates subflavus) potentially renders secondary, regenerating edge habitat a sink for parrot populations (Koenig 2008).
+Of course, to look at the situation from the boa's perspective, edge habitat (and its high density of invasive alien rats [ Rattus spp.]) can represent beneficial habitat for this IUCN-Vulnerable snake (Koenig et al. 2007).
 Comparison with less-disturbed interior forest suggests parrot mortality and survival rates are in equilibrium, as predicted for an evolutionarily-stable system.
-In this example of Black-billed Parrots, high densities of birds in edge habitat may be a misleading indicator of habitat quality and the consequent misidentification of critical habitat (see van Horne 1983).
+In this example of Black-billed Parrots, high densities of birds in edge habitat may be a misleading indicator of habitat quality and the consequent misidentification of critical habitat.
 This finding emphasizes the need for in-depth studies of all threatened wildlife species, including intra- and interspecific interactions.

 From the end of August to early May, migrants from North America join resident birds in all habitats.
 About 50 migrant land birds occur regularly in Jamaica, and another 30 are observed occasionally.
-Over 40 migrants have been observed in the Cockpit Country.
-Only a few migrants such as the Black-throated Green Warbler (Dendroica virens) overwinter chiefly in upland forests.
+Over 30 migrants have been observed in the Cockpit Country.
+Only a few migrants such as the Black-throated Green Warbler (Setophaga virens) overwinter chiefly in upland forests.
 Some migrants depend on well developed woodlands and therefore find an internationally important refuge in the Cockpit Country.
-Such species include the Black-throated Blue Warbler (Dendroica virens), Yellow-throated Warbler (D. dominica), Swainson's Warbler (Limnothylypis swainsoni), and the Louisiana Waterthrush (Seirus motacilla).
+Such species include the Black-throated Blue Warbler (Setophaga virens), Swainson's Warbler (Limnothylypis swainsoni), and the Louisiana Waterthrush (Parkesia motacilla).